 To help your students gain confidence, this worksheet will help students think about the best way to approach peers in social scenarios in school-based situations.
 These scenarios include joining a group on the playground or finding a seat in the lunchroom.

 This worksheet should work well for students in either elementary and middle school, and it reinforces social skills students are practicing in similar scenarios in our programs Zoo Academy, Zoo U, SS Grin, and Hall of Heroes.

-This activity will help students STOP and THINK about whether different situations are a good time to start a conversation.
+This activity will help students evaluate different situations and decide if it is a good time to start a conversation.
 Examples include: